 The objective of our corporate compensation and benefits program is to establish and maintain competitive total compensation programs that will attract, motivate, and retain the qualified and skilled workforce necessary for the continued success of our business.
 To help align compensation paid to executive officers with the achievement of corporate goals, we have designed our cash compensation program as a pay-for-performance based system that rewards NEOs for their individual performance and contribution in achieving corporate goals.
 In determining the components and levels of NEO compensation each year, the Compensation Committee of our Board considers Company performance, and each individual's performance and potential to enhance long-term stockholder value.
 To remain competitive, our Compensation Committee also periodically reviews compensation survey information provided by our compensation consultant as another factor in setting NEO compensation.
-Our Compensation Committee relies on judgment and does not have any formal guidelines or formulas for allocating between long-term and currently paid compensation, cash and non-cash compensation. or among different forms of non-cash compensation for our NEOs.
+Our Compensation Committee also compensation and does not have any formal guidelines or formulas for allocating between long-term and currently paid compensation, cash and non-cash compensation for our NEOs.

-COMPONENTS OF TOTAL COMPENSATIONCompensation packages in 2023 for the Company's NEOs were comprised of the following elements:
+COMPONENTS OF TOTAL COMPENSATION Compensation packages in 2023 for the Company's NEOs were comprised of the following elements: